Bartimaeus Sequence: The Golem's Eye

 Published in 2004, the second book picks up two years and eight months later and features Nathaniel as a junior magician working his way up the government ranks.
 In this book Kitty Jones is introduced as an important character.
 She is a part of the Resistance movement which seeks to end the oppressive rule of the magicians.
 Nathaniel is tasked by his superiors with crushing the Resistance and capturing its members.
 His task is complicated by the unexpected appearance of a seemingly invulnerable clay golem that attacks London.
 Much to the displeasure of Bartimaeus, Nathaniel recalls the djinni to aid him in uncovering the origins of the golem and to save his own skin.
-In the end, the golem is revealed to have been created by Kavka, a Czech magician, and animated by Henry Duvall, the London Chief of Police.
+In the end, the golem is revealed to have been animated by Henry Duvall, the London Chief of Police.

 Ptolemy's Gate

 In the final book of the trilogy, published 2005, Nathaniel is a senior magician and a member of the ruling council, an elite class of magicians in the government.
 Bartimaeus is still trapped on Earth by Nathaniel and is treated with disdain, continuously weakening as he is not allowed to return to the Other Place.
 Meanwhile, Kitty Jones has been hiding undercover and completing her research on magic and spirits.
 She hopes that this will enable her to break the endless cycles of conflicts between djinn and humans.
 The main plot of this story is a conspiracy to overthrow the government which causes the most dangerous threat in the history of magic.
 Together, Nathaniel, Bartimaeus and Kitty try to save the city of London from this dangerous threat.

-Bartimaeus reveals to the reader the presence of an endless cycle wherein magicians summon spirits, magicians rule over commoners, spirits spread magic throughout a city, some of the commoners gain a resistance to magic, the commoners rebel against the magicians, the magicians are overthrown and the spirits return to the Other Place until another magical empire rises to dominance.
+First touched on in The Golem's Eye, the reader learns of the presence of an endless cycle wherein magicians summon spirits, magicians rule over commoners, spirits spread magic throughout a city, some of the commoners gain a resistance to magic, the commoners rebel against the magicians, the magicians are overthrown and the spirits return to the Other Place until another magical empire rises to dominance.
 This cycle proves to be the main plot, which culminates in the overthrowing of London.
 Bartimaeus makes references to other magical empires, such as Baghdad, Rome, and Egypt, all of which have fallen from dominance as well.